Kagurabachi: Anime

-On December 2, 2024, Toyo Keizai Online reported that Kagurabachi will get an anime adaptation by CygamesPictures, through a joint production by CyberAgent and Shochiku.
-No further details were provided at the time of the report.
+In December 2024, Toyo Keizai Online reported that an anime adaptation would be developed by Cypic, then known as CygamesPictures, through a joint production by CyberAgent and Shochiku.
+It was later announced in April 2026 to be an anime television series, and will be directed by Tetsuya Takeuchi, with Keigo Sasaki handling character designs.
+The series is set to premiere in April 2027.
+Prior to the television airing, starting in July 2026, the first 20 minutes of the first episode are being screened at various anime events as part of the "world tour" event for the series, including Anime Expo in Los Angeles and Anime NYC in New York, United States; Japan Expo in Paris, France; and AnimagiC in Mannheim, Germany.
+The tour is set to conclude in Japan in Q2 2027 with a screening of the full first episode.
+Crunchyroll will stream the series worldwide, except in Japan, mainland China, North Korea, and South Korea.
+Muse Communication has licensed the series in South and Southeast Asia.

 Reception

 Popularity

 Upon release, Kagurabachi surpassed series such as Spy × Family, Dragon Ball Super, and Boruto on Manga Pluss popularity ranking.
 Its sudden popularity amongst global readers was partially the result of numerous Internet memes, with many ironically considering it to be the inheritor of Weekly Shōnen Jumps "Big Three" (One Piece, Naruto, and Bleach).
 Its first chapter was the world's most viewed in its first week of publication on Manga Plus, and the series received over 99 million page views on the platform by April 2024.

 Kagurabachi ranked seventh on AnimeJapan's "Most Wanted Anime Adaptation" poll in 2024.
-It ranked 22nd on the 2024 "Book of the Year" list by Da Vinci magazine.
+It ranked 22nd on the 2024 "Book of the Year" list by Da Vinci magazine; it ranked 13th on the 2025 list.
 It ranked sixth on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2025 for male readers.

 The series has been recommended by manga creators Kōhei Horikoshi and Masashi Kishimoto, and the musician Vaundy.

 Sales

 By July 2024, the manga had over 350,000 copies in circulation (including digital copies); over 600,000 copies in circulation by August 2024; over 1 million copies in circulation by October 2024; over 1.3 million copies in circulation by December 2024; and over 2.2 million copies in circulation by May 2025.
 By October 2025, the manga had sold over 3 million copies.
+By April 2026, it had over 4 million copies in circulation.

-In North America, the volumes of Kagurabachi were ranked on Circana (formerly NPD) BookScan's monthly top 20 adult graphic novels list since November 2024.
+In North America, the volumes of Kagurabachi were ranked on Circana BookScan's monthly top 20 adult graphic novels list since November 2024.
 They were also ranked on The New York Times Graphic Books and Manga bestseller monthly list since December 2024.